akrasava/ang-wdi-rest/README.md

 where `your-jwt-token` is an authorization JWT token returned by your API server.

+When logged out, execute `removeAuthHeader()`.

 ### Methods

-Client gives you following methods:
+REST client gives you following HTTP methods:

     restClient.get(request)
     restClient.post(request)
     restClient.put(request)
     restClient.delete(request)

-`request` is following object:
+`request` is an object with following structure:

     {
       path: 'path'